romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Your team frequently creates new repositories and wants to standardize the CI/CD process.
+Q: Your team frequently creates new repositories and wants to standardize the CI/CD process.
 What's the most effective way to achieve this with GitHub Actions?
 <details><summary>Show the answer</summary><p>